Healthy Holiday Side Dishes The Whole Family Will LoveBy Jenny Craig

 Curried Cauliflower.
 Curry powder is a beautiful spice blend that gathers coriander, cumin, ginger, dry mustard and turmeric, among other spices, to achieve its rich color.
 When tossed with lemon and olive oil onto cauliflower florets and roasted in a 425-degree oven for about 30 minutes, the florets will come out looking golden, just like the rich yellow of a comfortable fire.

 These are just a few of the healthy holiday sides we’ve come up with, and there are plenty more to be had!
-Discover other delicious inspirations, like this Velvety Chocolate S’Mores Shake, and healthy holiday eating tips by looking through the Perfect Portion, Jenny Craig’s blog where we like to focus on foods trends and ideas to help you stay inspired and joyful about your weight loss journey.
+Discover other delicious inspirations, like this Velvety Chocolate S’Mores Shake, and healthy holiday eating tips by looking through our blog where we like to focus on ideas to help you stay inspired about your weight loss journey.
 Happy holidays, and may your festivities be filled with bright flavors that celebrate your health and happiness!